Mark Ingle

 Mark B. Ingle was an attorney as well as a professional football player in the early 1920s.
-Ingle played in the National Football League in 1921 for the Evansville Crimson Giants.
+Ingle played in the National Football League (NFL) in 1921 for the Evansville Crimson Giants.
 He was also a co-founder of the team, along with Frank Fausch, and served as the team's vice-president.

 Prior to establishing the Crimson Giants, Ingle played for the semi-pro Evansville Ex-Collegians in 1920.
 He died in either 1949 or 1950 in Oklahoma City, Oklahoma.